Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Numerical Results

 Once again, we provide details on the accuracy of the methods in Table~\ref{tab:err_uni_exp_assembly} for the uniform, isotropic expansion and swelling of the assembly.
-Relative error between virtual density and direct perturbation is always under $3\%$, and, moreover, it is within statistical uncertainty.
-The polynomial chaos model has good accuracy, but its error can be significant for large perturbations (up to about $10\%$ in the worst case).
-The accuracy of the method does not seem to depend much on the kind of uniform geometrical perturbation that is modelled (anisotropic or isotropic, swelling or expansion).
+Relative errors between virtual density and direct perturbation are always under about $3\%$.
+Moreover, it always lies within statistical uncertainty.
+The same remarks apply to the predictions of the gPC model.
+The trends are similar for axial and radial perturbations.
+While the relative error is larger than in Table~\ref{tab:err_uni_exp_box}, it is only because the magnitude of the reactivity changes is much smaller than for the previous systems.